AriFordsham/GHCWiki/status.md

 - [ Our previous performance dashboard](http://ghcspeed-nomeata.rhcloud.com) is also still around, at least for now.
 - [ Haskell.org server status page](http://status.haskell.org/)

+## Components

+Template Haskell has its own status page at [TemplateHaskell/Status](template-haskell/status).

 ## Tickets and patches

 - [ Ticket statistics](https://ghc.haskell.org/trac/ghc/ticketstats): gives a graph of our ticket statistics over time